 Photography in RAW

 As always, the advice for anyone wanting to improve their photos is to shoot in RAW.
 Shooting in RAW allows you to retain more details in your images than in JPEG.
 When shooting golden hour photos, you can better bring out any deep shadows in your image.
 It also makes color and temperature calibration much easier in post.

 You may find that due to the beautiful light you have used that your photos need very little post-processing at all.
 Sometimes all that’s needed is a small adjustment to the white balance to reflect the true color of the sun.
 Or perhaps you may want to adjust the warmth and color of your subjects and edit the HSL panel.
-For easy editing, you may also want to try using summer presets!
+For easy editing, you may also want to try using our golden hour presets.

 If you’re ready to get out and start shooting at golden hour.
 There are a few items you should consider adding to your gear bag before you run into the sunlight.